Script Examples

 Importance=Optional

 If your update requires the replacement of several files, you may find the Zipfile keyword preferable to Filename.
 With Zipfile you upload a zip file to your server which contains all of the updated files.
-The Web Update Wizard downloads the zip file, unzips it, replicating the folder structure from the zip into the target folder.
+The Software Update Wizard downloads the zip file, unzips it, replicating the folder structure from the zip into the target folder.
 The keyword help for TargetFolder= lets you specify a different target unzip root folder should you need to - otherwise it is the folder of your running application.

-Example 6: Updating using an Installer file as the update file
+Example 7: Updating using an Installer file as the update file

 This example shows how to download and run an installation program created with InstallShield, InnoSetup or any of the other software installation creation programs.